thegetty/quire-docs/content/documentation/getting-started.md

 #### 📁 content

 The central part of Quire is the `content` directory where almost all of a publication’s text content will live as individual {{< q-def "Markdown" >}} files.
 Every Markdown file is a *page* of the publication.
-You can read more about how to structure the publication content in [*Page Types & Structure*](/documentation/pages/).
+You can read more about how to structure the publication content in [*Pages*](/documentation/pages/).

 {{< q-class "box tip" >}}
 - New Quire projects started with the `quire new` command come with some demo content, images, and data as samples to start.
 These materials can be written over, re-used, or deleted altogether as you’d like.